NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

-This will show that projecting a pixel from the first camera to the ground and then projecting it back to the second camera will result in around 2 pixels of discrepancy, which makes sense give the horizontal uncertainty set above and the fact that our images are at around 0.9 m/pixel resolution.
+This will show that projecting a pixel from the first camera to the ground and then projecting it back to the second camera will result in around 2 pixels of discrepancy, which makes sense give the horizontal uncertainty set above and the fact that our images are at around 0.9 m/pixel ground resolution.

 To reliably create reasonably dense interest point matches between the frame and linescan images, first mapproject (:numref:`mapproject`) them::